Skip to content

 1. It Allows You to Get the Help You Need

 Telling your therapist that you’re suicidal can be both terrifying and relieving at the same time.
 By telling your therapist that you are suicidal, you can receive the help you need.
-Sharing uncomfortable thoughts and feelings with your therapist is why they are there.
-They will seek to better understand what you are experiencing and how they can best help you.
+Your therapist’s role is specifically to support you when you’re experiencing distressing thoughts and emotions.

 It allows you to share the parts of you that you may hide from others, providing a warm space for introspection and curiosity without judgment.